- A Global Problem

 Oh, you don’t mind 3D life?
 Okay, you can get out of the house to make your extra money.
 Drive for Uber or Lyft.
 Take care of kids, elderly people, or pets through Sittercity.

 Rent your house or a room in it on Airbnb.
 Get a part-time retail job during the holidays.
 Stores really need extra workers that time of year and are more flexible about scheduling.
-Or use the time-honored standby method of making extra money, wait tables and tend bars at night or on weekends.
+Or use the time-honored standby method of making extra money, waiting tables, and tending bars at night or on weekends.

 We’re Rooting For You!